Flipkart IPO 2026: Date, Valuation, Price - What Investors Should Know

 Financial Position: Loss-Making, But the Direction Is What Matters

 Flipkart lost ₹5,189 Cr in FY25 on revenues of ₹82,787 Cr.
-That sounds large, but context matters.
+The absolute number is large, but the trajectory matters more than the headline.

 The losses are narrowing.
 Investment in logistics, quick commerce, and technology is the primary driver - not an inability to generate gross margin.
 The company's adjusted EBITDA trajectory has been improving year on year, and Walmart has publicly indicated it expects Flipkart to reach profitability before or around the IPO window.